JaviS-Rei/NL2SQL_Error_Empirical/README.md

-# Demystifying and Repairing In-Context-Learning-Based Text-to-SQL Errors
+# Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors

-Artifact repository for the paper [_Demystifying and Repairing In-Context-Learning-Based Text-to-SQL Errors_]().
+Artifact repository for the paper [_Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors_]().

 ---

-## MapleRepair
+## MapleDoctor
 An automated error detection and repairing tool for text-to-SQL tasks, with minimal mis-repairs.

 ### Install